Measurement of the inclusive $\mathrm{t\bar{t}}$ production cross section in proton-proton collisions at $\sqrt{s} =$ 5.02 TeV: Results

-The acceptance has been measured for $\mt= 166.5$ and 178.5\GeV and is parameterized as a linear function of \mt.
+The acceptance has been predicted for $\mt= 166.5$ and 178.5\GeV and is parameterized as a linear function of \mt.
 The cross section varies by $\mp 0.30 \pb$ when the top quark mass changes by $\pm 0.5\GeV$.

-To reduce the statistical limitation of the presented measurement, the result is combined with that obtained in the $\ell$+jets decay channel of Ref.~\cite{Sirunyan:2017ule}, corresponding to an integrated luminosity of 27.4\pbinv.
+The result is combined with that obtained in the $\ell$+jets decay channel of Ref.~\cite{Sirunyan:2017ule}, corresponding to an integrated luminosity of 27.4\pbinv.
+The result obtained in the dilepton decay channel of Ref.~\cite{Sirunyan:2017ule} was not added to the combination, as its contribution would be negligible.
 We determine the combined \stt using the best linear unbiased estimator (BLUE) method~\cite{Lyons:1988rp,Valassi:2013bga}.
 The 2015 measurement in the $\ell$+jets channel yielded a cross section of $\stt = 68.9\pb$ with a total uncertainty of 13\%, dominated by the statistical uncertainty.
 Most sources of experimental uncertainty are considered as uncorrelated, given that the data sets and background estimation methods are different, with the exception of the uncertainties on the \tW background and the scale choice, which are considered as fully correlated.
 The modeling uncertainties are taken as fully correlated.
 The resulting cross section is

 where the total uncertainty of 8.0\% is the quadrature sum of the individual sources of uncertainty.
 The weights of the individual measurements, to be understood in the sense of Ref.~\cite{Valassi:2013bga}, are 27 and 73\% for the $\ell$+jets~\cite{{Sirunyan:2017ule}} and the measurement presented in this paper, respectively.
 This result is in agreement with the SM prediction.